 Jack has spoken and authored articles on matters relating to litigation and SEC matters, and he chairs the annual New York City Bar Association course titled, “Scope of Attorney-Client Privilege.”
+Jack regularly gives presentations to clients on insider trading, internal investigations and hot button issues.

 - Won summary judgment for a major financial institution dismissing complaint in its entirety that had sought over $90 million in damages.
-Decision affirmed in Appellate Court in 2016.

-- Acted as trial counsel for an Investment Manager and underlying investment fund in an arbitration in which Jack successfully defended claims brought by an Employee who had been terminated for cause.
+- Acted as trial counsel for an investment manager and underlying investment fund in an arbitration in which Jack successfully defended claims brought by an Employee who had been terminated for cause.
 The Employee sought a declaration that his termination was invalid, as well as damages of unpaid salary and 15% of carried interest of the fund.
 The Arbitrator denied all of the employee’s claims and found that the Investment Manager properly terminated the Employee for cause.
 The Arbitrator further granted the Investment Manager an injunction preventing the Employee from using its Track Record and required him to destroy all confidential information in his possession.

 - Counsel for various defendants in the multi-state Tribune fraudulent conveyance actions.